bluehalo/react-starter/docs/Contributing.md

 Before submitting a pull request, verify the following:

--   All javascript code has been formatted with prettier (e.g. `yarn prettier`).
+-   All javascript code has been formatted with prettier (e.g. `npm prettier`).
 -   All terraform code has been formatted with `terraform fmt`.
 -   Any new code adds unit tests and updates to old code updates relevant tests.
 -   All tests/linting passes.